kisublee/Frontend-Hiyo-2022/README.md

 ### Frontend
 [Frontend Deployment](https://verdant-paletas-443b1f.netlify.app)

-# Welcome to my A.I app.
+# Welcome to Hiyo.

-**Talktome** helps people find answers to questions that may seem trivial.
-If you need someone to talk to, Talktome is always there for you as well.
+**Hiyo** helps people make reservations at their favorite restaurants in New York City.

 ---